Differences between IEnumerable and IQueryable in C#

 Conclusion

 Hence, when working with in-memory collections—where data is kept locally in the memory of the application—select IEnumerable<T>.
 When working with huge data sets or querying external data sources, use IQueryable<T> as it enables effective server-side processing and query optimization.
 Your performance needs and the type of data source will determine which option is best.
+If you have any questions, Please connect me on LinkedIn.
+Explore more articles.

 If you find anything inappropriate please report it here.